14 SaaS analytics tools that will help you measure key business metrics.

 You might have already heard about the so-called pirate metrics or AARRR (or AAARRR if you add "awareness" to the mix).
 AARRR stands for different stages of the customer lifecycle:

-- Acquisition - You get a visit from a new potential customer who might even provide you with some identifiable data when they, e.g., sign up for a newsletter.
+- Customer Acquisition Cost (CAC) – You get a visit from a new potential customer who might even provide you with some identifiable data when they, e.g., sign up for a newsletter.
 At this stage, you could measure website visits, ebook downloads, email subscriptions, etc.

-- Activation - It happens when a web visitor tries out your software.
+- Customer Activation – In other words, customer activation is what happens when a web visitor tries out your software.
 You might have acquired this person with helpful content, but now it's time to make a good impression with your product and customer service.
 Activation SaaS metrics include account registrations, free trial signups, the number of free-tier customers.

-- Retention - Retention is important for the rest of the customer journey.
+- Customer Churn Rate and Revenue Churn Rate – Retention is important for the rest of the customer journey.
 It could mean that someone keeps using your app after signing up for the trial, but you can also measure the retention of paying customers.
-As for retention metrics, you should pay attention to n-day retention, churn, Customer Lifetime Value (CLV).
+As for retention metrics, you should pay attention to n-day retention, churn, and Customer Lifetime Value (CLV).
+Churn rates are most important - you should concentrate on retaining current users and avoid spending all resources on generating new users only.
+Low churn rates mean that both your product and customer support are great which make your customer base grow regardless.

-- Revenue - Of course, you have to track the financial results of your SaaS.
+- Monthly Recurring Revenue (MRR) and Annual Recurring Revenue (ARR) – Of course, you have to track the financial results of your SaaS.
 Users enter this stage when they make a purchase decision and become paying clients.
-Main revenue metrics include Customer Acquisition Cost (CAC), Monthly Recurring Revenue (MRR), or month-to-month MRR growth.
+Apart from the MRR and ARR, there is one more important revenue metric that include month-to-month MRR growth.
+You should see the monthly progress and check if your MRR is growing indeed.

 Why is it valuable to understand different stages in the SaaS customer lifecycle and associate them with specific metrics?